 Sometimes a full deck stain or paint job isn’t necessary.
 After all, your composite deck was specifically made to prevent you from having to do such intense maintenance.
 But for smaller spot jobs, such as grease or rust stains, you may need to do some touching up.

 So how do you remove stains from composite decking?

 The best method for composite deck stain removal is to use the same method you would to remove mildew and mold from your deck.
 Use warm water and mild soap to start.
 For tougher situations, applying a vinegar-water mix and sprinkling baking soda over the affected area should lift those stains.

 If you were painting your house and you accidently got some paint splatter on your deck, no worries!
-To remove paint from your composite deck, your best option is a product called Krud Kutter.
+To remove paint from your first generation composite deck, your best option is a product called Krud Kutter.
 This versatile product will help you remove any paint drip or splatter without damaging the surface.